bparanj/tokie/README.md

 end
 ```

-8.

-Curl commands to test the API.
+The `before_action` filter enforces the login requirement.
+The `require_login` is implemented in the ApiController.
+Here is the list of Curl commands to test the API from a terminal.

 Initial Authorization

 ```
 curl -X POST --data "email=bugs@rubyplus.com&password=123456" http://localhost:3010/login.json
 ```